alanng10/class-lang/Doc/Article/Name/a.md

 # Name

-Name in Class modules can be any English word except Class source keywords.
+Name in Class modules can be any word except Class source keywords.

-English words can be put any meaning.
+The words can be put any meaning.